Self Hosting Guide

 • Copy the bot token from the “Bot” section

-• Add to your .env file: DISCORD_TOKEN=your_token_here
+• Add to your .env file: DISCORD_BOT_TOKEN=your_token_here

 Environment Variables